lokeshchdhry/QEUtility-Node/README.md

 ```
 Usage: appfr setup [options]

-  Setup prerequsites.
+  Setup prerequisites.
 This should be run at your first run.

   Options: